 I don’t know how to start rebuilding my life.

-Whatever they are, whatever got programmed into your mind, you need to see them all write them all down.
+Whatever they are, whatever got programmed into your mind, you need to see them all and write them all down.

 - We had a fantastic connection.